The Jensen Code: Production

 The Jensen Code was written by Carey Harrison.
-It was directed by Alan Coleman and Jonathan Wright-Miller and produced by Alan Coleman.
+It was directed by Jonathan Wright-Miller and produced by Alan Coleman.
 The caving scenes were filmed at Clearwell Caves.

 The series was originally made in colour, but the original 625-line PAL colour videotapes have long since been junked or erased for reuse.
 Episode Six does however remain in colour, although the soundtrack is damaged in places and both sound and vision cut off shortly before the end of the episode.
 This was included as a special feature on the Network 2-disc DVD release in 2009, being presented unrestored from the original 625 line PAL videotape.

 All thirteen episodes of The Jensen Code were released on DVD as 16mm black-and-white film telerecordings, made for overseas sales to countries not yet broadcasting in colour, and is the only format in which the series exists.

 Mistakes

 Near the start of Episode Six, Dr. Jensen refers to Terry by his real name (David).